Liquid trade waste

 PO Box 99, Moruya NSW 2537

-You will need to pay the current application and inspection fee of $206.00 at the time of lodgement referred to in Council's current fees and charges.
+You will need to pay the current application and inspection fee of $206.00 at the time of lodgement, referred to in Council's fees and charges.

 - Council's Liquid Trade Waste Regulation Policy (662KB)

 - Essential Water: Liquid trade waste frequently asked questions and information

-- Liquid trade waste - NSW Department of Planning, Industry and Environment
+- NSW Department of Planning, Industry and Environment: Liquid trade waste

-- Liquid Trade Waste Regulation Guidelines - NSW Department of Planning, Industry and Environment
+- NSW Department of Planning, Industry and Environment: Liquid Trade Waste regulation guidelines

-If you need more information about liquid trade waste, please contact our Public and Environmental Health Team:
+If you need more information about liquid trade waste, please contact Water and Sewer Operations: